Effective September 1st, 2023 there are changes the Traffic Safety Act. See here for more details |

 Cram-a-Cruiser

-On Friday, November 19 from 9am to 4pm, Westlock County Enforcement Services will be partnering with Town of Westlock Enforcement Services, and Westlock RCMP to collect donations for the Westlock Food Bank, and Christmas Spirit (FCSS).
+On Tuesday, November 19 from 9am to 4pm, Westlock County Enforcement Services will be partnering with Town of Westlock Enforcement Services, and Westlock RCMP to collect donations for the Westlock Food Bank, and Christmas Spirit (FCSS).
 Donations of non-perishable food items and toys will be collected at the Sobeys in Westlock.
-An Officer will be onsite with a Westlock County Peace Officer Truck to encourage shoppers to cram the cruiser full with food and toy donations.
+An Officer will be onsite to encourage shoppers to cram the cruiser full with food and toy donations.

 The Food Bank and Christmas Spirit (FCSS) program help residents in Westlock County, Town of Westlock and the Village of Clyde.